Grammatical gender: Distribution of gender in the world's languages

-Grammatical gender is found in many Indo-European languages (including Spanish, Portuguese, French, Russian, and German—but not English, Bengali, Armenian or Persian, for example), Afroasiatic languages (which includes the Semitic and Berber languages, etc.), and in other language families such as Dravidian and Northeast Caucasian, as well as several Australian Aboriginal languages such as Dyirbal, and Kalaw Lagaw Ya.
+Grammatical gender is found in many Indo-European languages (including Spanish, Portuguese, French, Russian, and German—but not English, Bengali, Armenian or Persian, for example), Afroasiatic languages (which includes the Semitic and Berber languages, etc.), and in other language families such as Dravidian (including Tamil but not Malayalam, for example) and Northeast Caucasian (Chechen but not Lezgian, for example), as well as several Australian Aboriginal languages such as Dyirbal, and Kalaw Lagaw Ya.
 Most Niger–Congo languages also have extensive systems of noun classes, which can be grouped into several grammatical genders.

 Conversely, grammatical gender is usually absent from the Koreanic, Japonic, Tungusic, Turkic, Mongolic, Austronesian, Sino-Tibetan, Uralic and most Native American language families.

 Modern English makes use of gender in pronouns, which are generally marked for natural gender, but lacks a system of gender concord within the noun phrase which is one of the central elements of grammatical gender in most other Indo-European languages.

 Indo-European

 Many Indo-European languages, but not English, provide examples of grammatical gender.

 Research indicates that the earliest stages of Proto-Indo-European had two genders (animate and inanimate), as did Hittite, the earliest attested Indo-European language.
 The classification of nouns based on animacy and inanimacy and the lack of gender are today characteristic of Armenian.
 According to the theory, the animate gender, which (unlike the inanimate) had independent vocative and accusative forms, later split into masculine and feminine, thus originating the three-way classification into masculine, feminine and neuter.

 Many Indo-European languages retained the three genders, including most Slavic languages, Latin, Sanskrit, Ancient and Modern Greek, German, Icelandic, Romanian and Asturian (two Romance language exceptions).
 In them, there is a high but not absolute correlation between grammatical gender and declensional class.
 Many linguists believe that to be true of the middle and late stages of Proto-Indo-European.

 However, many languages reduced the number of genders to two.
-Some lost the neuter, leaving masculine and feminine as in Vulgar Latin then most Romance languages; a few traces of the Latin neuter remain, such as the distinct Spanish pronoun ello and Italian nouns with so-called "mobile gender").
+Some lost the neuter, leaving masculine and feminine as in Vulgar Latin then most Romance languages; a few traces of the Latin neuter remain, such as the distinct Spanish pronoun ello and Italian nouns with so-called "mobile gender".
 Hindustani and the Celtic languages also dropped neuter.
 Others merged feminine and masculine into a common gender but retained the neuter, as in Swedish and Danish, and to some extent in Dutch.
 Finally, some languages, such as English and Afrikaans, have nearly completely lost grammatical gender (retaining only some traces, such as the English pronouns he, she, they, and it—Afrikaans hy, sy, hulle, and dit); Armenian, Bengali, Persian, Sorani Kurdish, Ossetic, Odia, Khowar, and Kalasha-mun have lost it entirely.